unicef/publicgoods-toolkit/policy.md

   The question of which of these copyright ownership scenarios is best for a given DPG is discussed further in the [Procurement Module](#procurement).
-(TBD: check Procurement to make sure we cover this.)
 The high-level policy point here is merely that the decision of copyright *ownership* -- which is independent from the choice of license -- should be made purposefully, not determined by accident based on who drafted a contract or on some quirk of